 Using varied sentence structure is very important.
 You will want to demonstrate that you have the writing skills to create all types of correct sentences.
-Some punctuation marks such as the semicolon, dash, or ellipsis should be used sparingly, as overuse will make your writing "overdone."
-Try to use each of these punctuation marks only once each in most essay work.
-You may use commas as often as you wish in your writing when they are correctly placed.
+Try to use punctuation marks such as the semicolon, dash, or ellipsis once or twice each in your writing pieces, depending on the length.
+You want to show your skill with their uses, but don't overuse them.